neverRare/butter/doc/language/variable_and_assignment.md

 There is a special kind of variable called static variables.
 These have special scoping: it is also accessible in places before it is declared.

+TODO redefine: non-capturing function should be only static, like javascript's hoisting

 ```butter
 foo = max(10, 20);  -- `max` can be used from here because it is static
 max = (a, b) => if a > b { a } else { b };